AubinABADIE/Battleship/README.md

 		- javac fr/battleship/*.java

 	To run the game: java abadie.aubin.Battleship
-	To run the test: javac fr.battleship.TestIA.java
+	To run the test: javac fr.battleship.TestIA